Something Beautiful This Way Comes

 In a brainstorming format, have students share the information they gathered in their interviews.
 Ask each question and list the different responses students got.
 Discuss the contributions of the interviewed persons.
 What seems to be the most common reason for volunteering?
 Are the ways they volunteer related to their life-long careers?
 Look for patterns and common themes.

-Each student uses a Venn diagram (Attachment One) to compare and contrast the information gathered by the class with the information gathered in his or her individual interview.
+Each student uses a Venn diagram (Handout One) to compare and contrast the information gathered by the class with the information gathered in his or her individual interview.
 Tell students to write a paragraph of reflection on the experience—how do they feel about the experience?

 Have students write invitations for a gathering of the people interviewed to thank them for their contribution.
 The invitations should include information about who is invited, why, where, and when.
 The guests should understand what they can expect when they come.